A Young Supernova Selection Pipeline For The LSST Era: Optimal 4MOST-like Strategy

 \subsection{Discussion}

-\subsubsection{\citetalias{TiDES_2024} Sample}
+\subsubsection{\citetalias{TiDES_2025} Sample}

-The results presented in Section \ref{subsecsec:obs_strat_results_tides}, showed that the percentage of observed \citetalias{TiDES_2024} WFD SN whose spectra have a \snr $>3$ decreases as the observing strategy time delay is increased from 1 day to 7 days.
-This suggests that a time delay between the LSST and 4MOST observing of 1 day is the most optimal delay for obtaining the most spectra with a \snr $>3$.
+The results presented in Section \ref{subsecsec:obs_strat_results_tides}, showed that the percentage of observed \citetalias{TiDES_2025} WFD SN whose spectra have a \snr $>3$ decreases as the observing strategy time delay is increased from 1 day to 7 days.
+This suggests that a time delay of 1 day between the LSST and 4MOST-like observing strategies is the most optimal delay for obtaining the most spectra with a \snr $>3$.
 On the contrary, the highest percentage of observed SN with a spectra whose \snr is $>5$ occurred when applying the 3 day delayed strategy, suggesting that this could be the more optimal strategy.
 However, we must also consider the significance of the \snr thresholds of 5 and 3.
 As shown by \citet{Balland_2009}, SN spectra with a \snr $>5$ can be reliable classified, while classifications from spectra with a \snr as low as $3$ are possible but less reliable.

-Taking the significance of the SNR thresholds into consideration, using a 1 day delayed 4MOST observing strategy provides the highest percentage of observed SN that are likely to be classified, 81.2 percent of the \citetalias{TiDES_2024} WFD sample.
+Taking the significance of the SNR thresholds into consideration, using a 1 day delayed 4MOST-like observing strategy provides the highest percentage of observed SN that are likely to be classified, 81.2 percent of the \citetalias{TiDES_2025} WFD sample.
 This is 1.5 percent more than observed with the 3 day delayed strategy.
-However, the 3 day delayed 4MOST strategy provides the most spectra that could be reliably classified, 51.5 percent of the Frohamier WFD SN sample, which is 0.7 percent more than observed with the 1 day delayed strategy.
+However, the 3 day delayed 4MOST-like strategy provides the most spectra that could be reliably classified, 51.5 percent of the \citetalias{TiDES_2025} WFD SN sample, which is 0.7 percent more than observed with the 1 day delayed strategy.

-For the case of the \citetalias{TiDES_2024} SN sample, to determine which strategy is optimal depends on if one values the prospect of obtaining more SN classifications over the reliability of the classifications.
+For the case of the \citetalias{TiDES_2025} SN sample, to determine which strategy is optimal depends on if one values the prospect of obtaining more SN classifications over the reliability of the classifications.
 The TiDES SN survey values the reliability of the classifications and the physics that can be constrained from the spectra.
-Therefore, a 3 day delayed 4MOST observing strategy, which provides the highest percentage of spectra that can reliably classified (\snr $>5$), is more optimal for the \citetalias{TiDES_2024} SN sample.
+Therefore, a 3 day delayed 4MOST-like observing strategy, which provides the highest percentage of spectra that can reliably classified (\snr $>5$), is more optimal for the \citetalias{TiDES_2025} SN sample.